machevalia/WebApplicationTesting/Server-Side Request Forgery/encounter-cliff-notes.md

   - `127.0.0.1` blocked; used `127.1`.
 Blocklist on path keyword `admin` bypassed via double-URL-encoding: `%2561dmin`.

 - SSRF via open redirect
   - Found open redirect endpoint.
-Pointed stock checker to it with `path=http://internal/admin/delete?username=carlos` to pivot to internal host.
+Pointed stock checker to it with `path=http://internal/admin/` to pivot to internal host.

+- SSRF via open redirect when localhost isn't available
+  - Make sure to scan the network internally - try 192.168.x.x 10.x for other hosts that may be more responsive to requests.
+E.g. `path=http://192.168.0.1:8080/admin/`